 - Ice packs and cold compresses - applying these to the affected area may help with the swelling.

 - Sitz bath using warm water - the sitz bath is placed over the toilet.
 Some pharmacies sell them.
 These may relieve the burning or itching symptoms.

-- Moist towelletes - dry toilet paper may aggravate the problem.
+- Moist towelettes - dry toilet paper may aggravate the problem.

 - Analgesics - some painkillers, such as aspirin, ibuprofen, and acetaminophen (Tylenol) may alleviate the pain and discomfort.

-- Nutrition - eating plenty of fruits and vegetables, as well as whole grains, means stools will nearly always be soft.
+- Nutrition - eating plenty of foods rich in fiber, such as fruits and vegetables, as well as whole grains, means stools will nearly always be soft.
 Similarly, drinking plenty of fluids helps keep stools soft (this does not include alcohol).
-You may also supplement your diet with store-bought fiber, which draws water into the colon and can also help soften stool.
+Over the counter fiber supplements also ease constipation.

-- Straining - when using the toilet, try not to strain or hold the breath, this creates pressure in the veins in the lower rectum.
+- Straining - when using the toilet, try not to strain, this creates pressure in the veins in the lower rectum.